Back when I used to work out with martial arts legend Bruce Lee, he constantly emphasized three important concepts to me….

 Being a retail trader back then was hard work as well, not so much because of the markets, but because of the lack of tools you had access to.

 When I bought my first stock in 1985 there was no such thing as real-time quotes or charting software for a retail trader.
 If you wanted to get a chart on a stock you had to subscribe to a service and they would actually mail you a paper chart.

 These services were so expensive that most families could only afford one chart, and once you got it, that was your chart for life.
 Parents would pass the family chart down to their children, and if you wanted to trade another stock, you had to make enough money in your stock to afford another chart.

-There was no online trading and it was a 50/50 shot to even be able to reach your broker via his single line, land based phone (way before cell phones).
-If you did get through your were charged a then “reasonable” 2% of the total trade amount per side for commission and were lucky if you could get a trade confirmation back a few hours later.
+Nor was there online trading, and it was a 50/50 shot to even be able to reach your broker via his single line, land-based phone.
+And if you did get through, you were charged what was then considered a “reasonable” 2% of the total trade amount as commission.
+By the way, you were lucky if you could get a trade confirmation back in a few hours.

-Usually when I wanted to trade a stock I would have to brave the harsh Southern California weather and drive to my local Sears where the Dean Witter offices were located.
+Back then, when I wanted to trade a stock, I would have to brave the harsh Southern California weather and drive to my local Sears where the Dean Witter offices were located.
 Just in back of the Craftsman tool section was the office of my first broker, Randell Woodworth.
 Randell would take my order, hand write me a receipt, and then ask me if I wanted to look into whole life insurance from the Allstate rep at the next desk.

-But the worst thing of all about being a retail trader at that time was that there was no way to communicate with other traders, especially those with experience, since the internet didn’t exist yet.
+But the worst thing of all about being a retail trader at that time was that there was no way to communicate with other traders, especially those with experience.

 These days, with the click of a mouse button, you have at your fingertips an unending array of tools with which you can use to be a profitable trader.
 And the number one tool as far as I am concerned is a subscription to a quality trading service.